atillay/cookie-consent-api/README.md

 A flexible JS API to manage cookie consent for GDPR
 > This is a work in progress, it has not been tested in production

+### TODO
+- Add event 'configuredAll' when user accepted/refused all services
+- Better docs (place script in head to replace content fast)

 ### Usage
 ```javascript
 document.addEventListener('DOMContentLoaded', function() {